rhoerbe/d-openldap-django/README.md

 # Docker image with Django-ldapdb and local OpenLDAP server

+Reproduce behavior of django-ldapdb

 ## Usage